 Students who have been granted permission for early release must sign out and leave campus at the appointed time or be subject to disciplinary repercussions.

-A full schedule consisting of seven class periods is mandatory for all student athletes.
+A full schedule consisting of 4 blocks per semester is mandatory for all student athletes.

 Schedule changes will be finalized by the deadline established by administration.
 No other changes will be made following the said deadline.